kamranbekirovyz/versionarte/README.md

 There are 2 built-in providers, `RemoteConfigVersionarteProvider` and `RestfulVersionarteProvider`, which fetches the versioning information from Firebase Remote Config and RESTful API respectively.
 You can also create your own custom provider by extending the `VersionarteProvider` class.

-ℹ️ No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is returned.
+💡 No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is returned.
-ℹ️ Be sure to check the debug console to see insightful debug-only prints.
+💡 Be sure to check the debug console to see insightful debug-only prints.

 ### 1. Using Firebase Remote Config

 The `RemoteConfigVersionarteProvider` fetches information stored in Firebase Remote Config with the key name of "versionarte".
 You need to set up the Firebase Remote Config service before using this provider.
-See [Firebase Remote Config setup guide](#🚜-firebase-remote-config-setup-guide) to learn more about configuration.
+See [Firebase Remote Config setup guide](https://github.com/kamranbekirovyz/versionarte/blob/main/firebase_remote_config_setup.md#-firebase-remote-config-setup-guide) to learn more about configuration.

 Example: